joshua-ong/AmbulanceDeployment/README.md

 To run this website you need to run a react front end and a python backend.

 The react website will make calls to the python-flask website.
 First you need to install [nvm](https://github.com/coreybutler/nvm-windows/releases), [npm](https://www.npmjs.com/get-npm), and [yarn](https://yarnpkg.com/getting-started/install) for the react portion.
-Instructions may differ with operating system.
+Instructions may differ with your operating system.
 To run the react side,

 ```command prompt
 cd your/project/directory/API